 The USD(P) carries out the space-related duties assigned in DoDD 5111.01.
-In addition to the duties in DoDD 5111.01, the USD(P) is responsible for:
+In addition to the duties in DoDD 5111.01, the USD(P):

-- a.
-Leading DoD efforts to form and coordinate space-related national security and defense policy as well as to integrate and oversee space-related DoD policy and plans to achieve national security objectives. - b.
-Representing DoD on space matters, unless otherwise directed, to the National Security Council, the National Space Council, the DOS, the ODNI, and other Federal departments, agencies, and interagency groups with responsibility for space-related national security policy. - c.
-Establishing DoD policy on the defense relationship with foreign governments, their military establishments, and international organizations. - d.
-Integrating and overseeing defense plans and programs undertaken with foreign governments, their military establishments, and international organizations.
+a.
+Leads DoD efforts to form and coordinate space-related national security and defense policy as well as to integrate and oversee space-related DoD policy and plans to achieve national security objectives.

+b.
+Represents DoD on space matters, unless otherwise directed, to the National Security Council, the National Space Council, the DOS, the ODNI, and other Federal departments, agencies, and interagency groups with responsibility for space-related national security policy.

+c.
+Establishes DoD policy on the defense relationship with foreign governments, their military establishments, and international organizations.

+d.
+Integrates and oversees defense plans and programs undertaken with foreign governments, their military establishments, and international organizations.